gshirodkar/Perfect-Number-Calculator/README.md

 A _perfect number_ is a number whose factors add up to the number itself.

-For example 6 and 28 are both perfect numbers as the factors of 6 are 2,3, and 1.
+For example, 6 and 28 are both perfect numbers as the factors of 6 are 2,3, and 1.
 (2+3+1=6)

 And the Factors of 28 are 2+14+4+7+1=28.